 Example

+While watching smartphone reviews on YouTube, a user finds themselves interested in a model.
+In the video description they see an affiliate link and click on it.
+While being redirected, they are tagged by a YouTube blogger's cookie (the blogger is also a publisher).
 After that, the user gets to the coupon store whose owner is also a publisher.
 Then they choose the store about which they learned from the YouTube review, activate a coupon, go to the store through the second publisher's link, and make a purchase.
 At this moment, the user is tagged by the second publisher's cookies.

 A phone store where the user made a purchase is the advertiser.
 They saw that the last step before the purchase was a visit to the coupon store; under the Last Cookie Wins model, the second publisher gets the reward.